github/catalyst/docs/_guide/your-first-component.md

 ```
 <br>

-Catalyst will automatically "dasherize" the class name.
-All capital letters get lowercased and dash separated.
+Catalyst will automatically convert the classes name; removing the trailing `Element` suffix and lowercasing all capital letters, separating them with a dash.

-By convention, Catalyst controllers end in `Controller`, but it's not required.
+By convention, Catalyst controllers end in `Element`, and Catalyst will strip this for the tag name, but suffixing `Element` is not required.
+All examples in this guide use `Element` suffixed names.

 #### What about without Decorators?